defuncart/folders_sync/README.md

 ## Why NativeShell?

 Menu bar applications can be natively setup by defining `LSUIElement` to true in `Info.plist`, adding a `NSStatusItem` in `MainFlutterWindow.swift` and creating a native context menu in Interface Builder.
-However, from what I've tried, there is no way to open a flutter window from a native context menu.
+However, I could not find a way to open a flutter window from a native context menu.
 NativeShell simplifies this process while bring other benefits such as native drag & drop.

 ## Code Generation